berejant/kneu-laravel-socialite-provider/readme.md

 ## Basic Usage

 Next, you are ready to authenticate users via KNEU!
-You will need treee routes:
+You will need tree routes:
-* one for redirecting the user to the OAuth provider
+* first for redirecting the user to the KNEU OAuth provider
-* secind for receiving the callback from the provider after authentication
+* second for receiving the callback from the KNEU provider after authentication
 * third for logout.

 Example of Controller